Mindy Kaling Sizzles In Black Bodysuit, Says She’s ‘Feeling Like That B*tch’

 Actress, writer and producer Mindy Kaling, who many fans know best from her show The Mindy Project, isn’t really the type to post revealing selfies on Instagram.
 While she often shares glamorous shots of herself after getting ready for a red carpet event, or showcasing her killer outfit, she doesn’t often display a ton of skin for her 4.5 million followers.
 In fact, one of the last times she rocked something a bit skimpier on Instagram was back in July 2019, when she shared a snap of herself in a yellow bikini immersed in a pool.

 That’s why her fans were surprised and delighted to see a snap of the star showing some major skin, taken right in her own home.
 Kaling shared a picture of herself in which she rocked a black bodysuit and nothing else.
 The bodysuit had a scoop neckline that elongated her neck and displayed a bit of skin without revealing any cleavage, and long sleeves.
 Since the bodysuit had no pants, Kaling’s stunning legs were on full display.
-She sprawled out on a carpet on the floor of her walk-in closet, and stunning bags were visible hung on knobs beside her, while an entire shoe closet was spotted in the background.
+She sprawled out on a carpet on the floor of her walk-in closet, and stunning bags were visibly hung on knobs beside her, while an entire shoe closet was spotted in the background.

 Kaling’s hair was pulled back in a ponytail, and she kept the accessories simple, adding only a pair of hoop earrings.
-The picture was actually a selfie that Kaling took herself, as her phone was visible in the shot.
+Kaling’s phone was visible in the shot as she snapped a mirror selfie.

 Her followers absolutely loved the sizzling snap, and the post received over 319,000 likes within just 12 hours.
 Kaling gave an explanation for the shot in the caption with a Lizzo reference, and fans couldn’t get enough.